 Vasectomy is a generally safe procedure.
 You will experience mild pain or soreness but other side effects may also include:

 A vasectomy will not affect your testosterone, libido, or sexual performance.
 It also does not increase the risk of heart diseases, testicular cancer, or other health problems.

-The vasectomy will be done using a minimally-invasive procedure known as no-scalpel vasectomy.
-The surgeon will make a small hole in the scrotum with a hemostat, and pull the vas deferens through the hole.
-A small area of the vas deferens is cut before tying or cauterising the ends.
-The vas deferens are then placed back in the scrotum.
-The hole will heal naturally without the need for stitches due to its small size.
+The surgeon makes a small hole in the scrotum and pulls the vas deferens through the hole.
+A small area of the vas deferens is cut before tying and cauterizing the ends.
+The vas deferens are then placed back inside the scrotum.
+The surgeon sews up the hole with a stitch.

 What do I need to take note of after a vasectomy?